 He worked extensively on processing options for the conversion of secondary and scrap zinc sources into high quality zinc oxide and a range of other zinc chemicals.
 IRM has been heavily involved in nano-zinc oxide production challenges and downstream uses.

 Dr. Robinson formed Integrated Resource Management (IRM) in 1991.
 IRM is a global consultancy company, providing technical and economic advice to owners and opersators of zinc chemical production facilities.
-IRM is happy to work with investors, both active in or new to the zinc oxide industry.
+IRM is happy to work with investors, both active in, or new, to the zinc oxide industry.

 This service is available for both nonferrous and ferrous processes and is not restricted to the processing of zinc, although in this work there may be a strong zinc component to the project.